informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 In this assignment we apply the mechanisms offered by OOP to improve and extend the code developed in the previous assignment in the following ways:

-   First, as explained in Section~\ref{sec:pr2:refactoring}, we refactor\footnote{Refactoring means changing the structure of code (to improve it, presumably) without changing what it does.}
-   the code of the previous assignment, removing some code from the controller \textsf{run} method and distributing its functionality among a set of classes.
-This involves applying what is known as the \emph{Command pattern} in combination with the \emph{Factory pattern}.

 - In *Part I* of Assignment 2, we refactor [^1] the code of [Assignment 1](../practica1/practica1_en.md) in order to prepare it for the extensions to be made in *Part II*.
 Note that since this part of the assignment consists only of refactoring, the resulting implementation should